 - Completion of an application form (these are sent to you in the year your child is set to begin nursery)

-Catchment areas do not apply for nursery places, you can apply to any nursery school on the Island, and you can register for a place at any time.
-Allocation is based on the registration date therefore the earlier you apply the more chance you have of securing a place in your preferred nursery.
+Catchment areas do not apply for nursery places.
+You can apply to any nursery school on the Island, and you can register for a place at any time.
+Allocation is based on the registration date so the earlier you apply the more chance you have of securing a place in your preferred nursery.

-To register your interest, you are required to fill out a 'Register Your Interest' form and send it to your first choice nursery school.
+To register your interest, you must fill out a 'Register Your Interest' form and send it to your first choice nursery school.
 This can be submitted by email, post or in person.
 You can list more than one nursey but only complete one form.
 The registration form can be found by following the links at the bottom of this page.

-Once you have registered your interest with a school, an application form will be sent to you during the year your child is due to begin nursery.
+After you have registered your interest with a school, an application form will be sent to you.
+This will be during the year your child is due to begin nursery.
 Complete this form and submit it to your first choice nursery.
-The information you provide will be sent onto the Children, Young People, Education and Skills team who allocate nursery places.
-Allocation typically takes place in March.
+The information you provide will be given to the Children, Young People, Education and Skills team who allocate nursery places.
+Allocation takes place in March.

 Further information is available by following the links at the bottom of this page.

-Jersey has 9 fee paying primary schools, the details of which are available upon request or by downloading our fact sheet Education in Jersey .
+Jersey has 9 fee paying primary schools.
+Details are available upon request or by opening our fact sheet Education in Jersey.

-Additionally the Jersey Institute of Law offers on-Island law degrees, and higher level accountancy (and similar) qualifications are available through on-Island training providers.
+Additionally the Jersey Institute of Law offers on-Island law degrees, and higher level accountancy.
+Similar qualifications are also available through on-Island training providers.

-The Island also offers a 2 year Digital Leadership program that teaches the skills required to create entrepreneurs and leaders of the future.
+The Island also offers a 2 year Digital Leadership program.
+The program teaches skills required to create entrepreneurs and leaders of the future.

-For more information on the education system in Jersey and school contact information, please see our fact sheet Education in Jersey /or/ drop us an email to email@example.com.
+For more information on the Jersey education system and schools, please see our fact sheet Education in Jersey /or/ drop us an email to email@example.com.
 You can also find out more information on moving to Jersey on our Key Information pages.